-Source Lead in Times (variable metrics) Build Out Rates / Outlets Findings Summary The HtB scheme imposes a similar constraint: the between exchange of contracts and legal completion exchange contracts on properties scheduled for ph On large sites, home builders may open multiple o open extra outlets, so the number of sales from the outlets will enable companies to offer different proc are likely to be diminishing returns, so that beyond outlet will decline.
-So put simply, increasing aggregate private housin (a) many more sales outlets, (b) allowing home bui of products to meet the broadest range of market a widest possible range of housing suppliers, of all s permissioned land.
-All three require the widest pos location.
-Private house building is 'sales led': i.e. house buil- funded buyers.
-Under any given set of external infl site will be linked to the capacity of the local marke local market prices.
-Therefore increasing supply, all else being equal, r broadly speaking means more housing sites (altho sales outlets).
-Because of local market absorption higher rate of sales - and therefore production - 50 units than from 10 sites of 100 units or one site In addition, the range of products a house builder of range of market demand it can meet, will be linked and its relationship with the local market.
-Broadly s companies are selling, by size and location, the wi the industry can offer, and therefore the greater the in an area.
-Finally, the range of available sites, by size and loc suppliers and brands able to acquire suitable sites, result in some local authorities concentrating devel severely restricting development elsewhere.
-As we production, and restricting the range of products he market needs they can meet, this also restricts the lifeblood of SME house builders.
-To maximise supply from local housing markets, lo the widest possible range of sites, by size and loca ne HCA allows no more than six months etion, which means buyers cannot physical completion beyond six months.
+Source Lead in Times (variable metrics) Build Out Rates / Outlets Findings Summary The HtB scheme imposes a similar constraint: th between exchange of contracts and legal comple exchange contracts on properties scheduled for On large sites, home builders may open multiple open extra outlets, so the number of sales from t outlets will enable companies to offer different pr are likely to be diminishing returns, so that beyor outlet will decline.
+So put simply, increasing aggregate private hous (a) many more sales outlets, (b) allowing home b of products to meet the broadest range of marke widest possible range of housing suppliers, of all permissioned land.
+All three require the widest po- location.
+Private house building is 'sales led': i.e. house building is 'sales led': i.e. house build funded buyers.
+Under any given set of external in site will be linked to the capacity of the local mar local market prices.
+Therefore increasing supply, all else being equal broadly speaking means more housing sites (alth sales outlets).
+Because of local market absorption higher rate of sales - and therefore production - 50 units than from 10 sites of 100 units or one sit In addition, the range of products a house builde range of market demand it can meet, will be linke and its relationship with the local market.
+Broadly companies are selling, by size and location, the the industry can offer, and therefore the greater t in an area.
+Finally, the range of available sites, by size and I suppliers and brands able to acquire suitable site result in some local authorities concentrating dev severely restricting development elsewhere.
+As w production, and restricting the range of products market needs they can meet, this also restricts th lifeblood of SME house builders.
+To maximise supply from local bausing markets ne HCA allows no more than six months etion, which means buyers cannot physical completion beyond six months.

 e outlets, or sell phases to competitors who the site can be increased.
 The different roduct ranges and brands.
-However there nd perhaps four or five outlets, sales per sing supply, all else being equal, requires ouilders to offer the widest possible range et and other demand, and (c) ensuring the I sizes, have access to viable, ossible range of sites, by size and uilders can only build homes if they have nfluences, sales per month or year on a ket to absorb new homes at prevailing l, requires more sales outlets, which hough large sites may have a number of on capacities, we would normally expect a - over any given period from 20 sites of te of 1,000 units.

-er can provide on a site, and therefore the ed to the nature size and location of a site y speaking, the more sites on which wider the range of products and brands the aggregate rates of sale and production location, will determine the breadth of es.
+However there nd perhaps four or five outlets, sales per sing supply, all else being equal, requires builders to offer the widest possible range et and other demand, and (c) ensuring the ll sizes, have access to viable, possible range of sites, by size and uilders can only build homes if they have nfluences, sales per month or year on a ket to absorb new homes at prevailing er can provide on a site, and therefore the ed to the nature size and location of a site y speaking, the more sites on which wider the range of products and brands the aggregate rates of sale and production location, will determine the breadth of es.
 The plan-led system has tended to velopment on a few large sites and well as restricting the rates of sales and house builders can offer and the range of he supply of smaller sites which are the